dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Ed Barnhart_ Maya, Aztec, Inca, and Lost Civilizations of South America _ Lex Fridman Podcast #446 - YouTube-source.md

 - That's so beautiful as a thought experiment.

 Like what would archeologists be really wrong about

 and what would they could possibly be right about.

+- Washington DC was clearly made by a combination

+of the Egyptians and the Greeks and the Romans,

+because that's what all the architecture is.

+- Yeah, and would they be able

+to reconstruct the important empires,

+the powerful empires and the warring empires.

+- For that matter,

+have me and my colleagues done that at all?

+I'm almost certain that the Maya would just gut laugh

+at what I think I know what they were.

+- I wonder, do you ever think about like what

+we just as a human civilization are wrong about the most,

+like mainstream archeology, just like a suspicion,

+what could we get completely wrong?

+Well, one way to get something wrong is

+totally like lost civilization.

+Like an obviously gigantic civilization that was there

+along with the Maya or something like this

+in the 10,000 years ago.

+# Chapter 14

+and what would they could possibly be right about.